Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Day 2 – Searching for Dracula in Transylvania; Visiting Bran Castle, Râșnov Fortress, Peles Castle

-Peleș Castle complex
+Peleș Castle Complex

-One of the coolest things about Romania are all of the castles, fortresses, and fortified churches found throughout the country.
+One of the coolest things about Romania is all of the castles, fortresses, and fortified churches found throughout the country.
 And there is no shortage of these places in Transylvania.
-All historic and unique in their own way with tales of Dracula circulating around them.
-To begin your hunt of vampires head to Sinai to visit the Peleș Castle complex.
+All historic and unique in their way with tales of Dracula circulating them.
+To begin your hunt of vampires, head to Sinai to visit the Peleș Castle complex.
 Built from 1873-1914 Peleș was one of the most important European cultural centers.
 It was built for King Carol I and Queen Elisabeth, acting as their summer residence.
 Since 2007 it is owned by the Romanian Royal House and is rented out as a public museum.

 The complex opens at 0915 (closes at 1700) and is closed on both Monday and Tuesday.
-It’s a little bit over an hour drive south to reach Sinaia.
+It’s a little bit over an hour’s drive south to reach Sinaia.
 If you’re driving there is parking available down the hill from the complex for 20 Lei.
-Entrance to the complex is free, however if you want to enter the castle it cost 30 Lei.
+Entrance to the complex is free, however, if you want to enter the castle it cost 30 Lei.
 If you want to take pictures inside the castle you have to buy a separate ticket.
 While you’re visiting Peleș it’s also worth the visit to Pelișor, which is located up the hill from Peleș.

 If you don’t have a car you can take either a bus or train to Sinaia taking 1.5-2 hours.
 You can find tickets on Rome2rio.
 Both the bus and train don’t take you directly to the castle.
 You will have about a 20+ minute walk uphill to reach the complex.